History of Kyrgyzstan in Timeline

 In February 1991, the name of the capital, Frunze, was changed back to its pre-revolutionary name of Bishkek.

-March 1991: Referendum on the preservation of the Soviet Union
+March 1991: Referendum on Preservation of the Soviet Union

-On 31 August 1991, Kyrgyzstan declared its independence from the USSR, leading to the establishment of a democratic government.
+On 31 August 1991, Kyrgyzstan declared its independence from the USSR, establishing a democratic government and attaining sovereignty as a nation-state.

 On 31 August 1991, the Supreme Soviet voted to declare independence from the Soviet Union as the Republic of Kyrgyzstan.

-In October 1991, Akayev was elected president of the new independent republic by direct ballot.
+In October 1991, Akayev ran unopposed and was elected president of the new independent republic by direct ballot, receiving 95 percent of the votes cast.

-On 21 December 1991, Kyrgyzstan agreed to the Alma-Ata Protocols, formally entering the Commonwealth of Independent States.
+On 21 December 1991, Kyrgyzstan agreed with the other four Central Asian Republics to the Alma-Ata Protocols, formally entering the Commonwealth of Independent States.

-On 8 December 1991, leaders of Russia, Belarus, and Ukraine signed the Belavezha Accords, denouncing the Union Treaty of 1922.
+On 8 December 1991, the new leaders of three out of four Soviet Union's founding republics, Russia, Belarus and Ukraine, signed the Belavezha Accords, denouncing the Union Treaty of 1922.

 1991: Kyrgyz adopted as the state language